-In the afternoon there’s a short walk into Sesriem Canyon, which stretches about a kilometer in length and reaches up to 30 meters deep.
+In the afternoon there’s a short walk into Sesriem Canyon, which stretches about a kilometre in length and reaches up to 30 meters deep.
 The floor of Sesriem Canyon is dotted with shallow pools and the canyon walls reveal layer upon layer of sedimentary rock, eroded by the Tsauchab River over the ages.
 Then we are joined by an expert local guide for a nature walk in the desert, as part of the Activity Package.
 Exploring on foot, our local guide will share his detailed knowledge of the ancient Namib Desert with us.
-On this walk we discover how the San (bushmen) have long survived in the arid deserts of Southern Africa.
+On this walk, we discover how the San (Bushmen) have long survived in the arid deserts of Southern Africa.

 On day six we cross the latitudinal line of the Tropic of Capricorn, pausing to take some photos.